astronomer/docs/astro/deployment-settings.md

 Before you create a hibernation schedule for a Deployment, consider the following constraints:

 - The Deployment must have the **Is Development?** setting turned on.
+This setting can only be configured when you create a Deployment.
 - The **High Availability** feature is not supported.
 A Deployment with a hibernation schedule cannot be highly available.
 - The **Small Scheduler** (1v CPU, 2 Gib RAM) is the only scheduler size supported.
 - Deployments with hibernation schedules are not required to meet the uptime SLAs of standard production Deployments.